codetrash/mypython/README.md

 2. ANTIALIAS and quality=90 is to prevent the image from downgrading quality
 3. Images will be converted to .jpg extension ( its up to you, you can change it your way)

+Tutorial about this is here : http://codetrash.com/tutorial/python or http://dzone.com/snippets/resize-thousands-images-python